Score Breakdown by Category

 | Consumer training default (per published policy) | On unless you opt out | States consumer chats are not used to train by default | On unless you opt out |

-Scores reflect my reading of each company's published terms and privacy policies at the time of review.
+Scores reflect an automated read of each company's published terms and privacy policies at the time of review.
 Companies revise these documents, so treat the comparison as a snapshot.
 See the full Anthropic review and Gemini review for the detail behind each grade.

 The cleanest privacy strategy is to keep sensitive data out of the prompt in the first place.
 Before you hit send, scan for anything on this list: